 The Film Studies minor at IWU provides courses that deeply examine film's evolution into the unique and powerful medium it has become in the 21st century.
 Additionally, this exciting, hands-on curriculum teaches you, the student, to create your own films, shorts, commercials and documentaries by mastering fundamentals in the classroom, then applying and developing critical skills in a variety of positions on set.

 Coursework includes the following skills, techniques and principles:

-The core production class, Videography, will cover four main aspects of the filmmaker's journey: editing, cameras, lighting and sound.
+The core production class, Videography, covers five main aspects of the filmmaker's journey: editing, camera, lighting, sound, and special effects.
 Each student who completes this course will have a real working knowledge of how to create their own films to exacting, professional standards.

 Students will learn how to properly white balance cameras, utilize peaking focus assist, zebras for controlling exposure, work with slow motion, time lapse effects, high dynamic range LOG footage, follow focus rigs, camera dollies, motion stabilization rigs and aerial drones.